 Customers need to be aware that In certain EU jurisdictions, there may be a legal requirement or a cultural preference for using digital signatures such as Advanced Electronic Signatures (AdES) and QES and again, these need to be considered individually.

 Therefore, electronic trust service providers operating in the UK will need to comply with eIDAS rules under the UK eIDAS Regulations.
 However, UK trust service providers offering services in the EU (rather than in the UK) will still need to comply with the EU eIDAS regulation in EU member states.

 The EU will cease to recognise UK-registered qualified trust service providers.
-This means that electronic signatures issued by those qualified trust service providers will not be treated as a qualified electronic signature under EU law.
-This may have consequences for the recognition of those electronic signatures and validity of documents in EU member states.
+This means that electronic signatures issued by those qualified trust service providers will not be treated as qualified electronic signatures under EU law.
+This may have consequences for the recognition of those electronic signatures and the validity of documents in EU member states.

 - If a QES (and other qualified trust services) is issued by a QTSP in any EU member state, it will still be recognised as a QES in the UK.